Differential Geometric Aspects of Causal Structures: Introduction

-It should be noted that the theorem above is reminiscent of Grossman's work \cite{GrossmanPath} on torsion-free path geometries and the term semi-integrability is borrowed from there.
-He showed that given a torsion-free path structure on $N^{n+1}$, the space of paths, $\cS^{2n},$ has a Segr\'e structure, i.e., each tangent space is equipped with a Segr\'e cone of type $(2,n).$ Furthermore, $\cS$ contains an $(n+1)$-parameter family of $n$-dimensional submanifolds such that through each point $\gamma\in\cS$ there passes a 1-parameter family of them.
-Grossman showed that at each point $\gamma\in\cS,$ the Segr\'e cone is ruled by the tangent spaces of the 1-parameter family of submanifolds passing through $\gamma.$ He called such Segr\'e structures \emph{semi-integrable.} Furthermore, twistorial constructions such as that of Theorem \ref{thm:Lie-contact-conf-flat} fit exactly into \v Cap's theorem of correspondence spaces \cite{CapCorr}.
-However, \v Cap's theory does not contain the geometric interpretation given here in terms of existence of submanifolds that rule the null cone or the Segr\'e cone.
+It should be noted that the theorem above is reminiscent of Grossman's work \cite{GrossmanPath} on torsion-free path geometries.
+He showed that given a torsion-free path structure on $N^{n+1}$, the space of paths, $\cS^{2n}$, has a Segr\'e structure, i.e., each tangent space is equipped with a Segr\'e cone of type~$(2,n)$.
+Furthermore, $\cS$ contains an $(n+1)$-parameter family of $n$-dimensional submanifolds such that through each point $\gamma\in\cS$ there passes a 1-parameter family of them.
+Grossman showed that at each point $\gamma\in\cS$, the Segr\'e cone is ruled by the tangent spaces of the 1-parameter family of submanifolds passing through $\gamma$.
+Such Segr\'e structures are called \emph{$\beta$-integrable.} Furthermore, twistorial constructions such as that of Theorem \ref{thm:Lie-contact-conf-flat} fit exactly into \v{C}ap's theorem of correspondence spaces \cite{CapCorr}.
+However, \v{C}ap's theory does not contain the geometric interpretation given here in terms of existence of submanifolds that rule the null cone or the Segr\'e cone.
 Such interpretations are clear from the constructions presented here.

-In Section \ref{sec:caus-struct-with} a notion of half-flat causal structures of signature $(2,2)$ is introduced using the existence of a 3-parameter family of surfaces whose tangent planes at each point of $M$ give a ruling of the projective surfaces $\cC_x$.
-This notion of half-flatness coincides with the notion of half-flatness for conformal structures of signature $(2,2)$.

-Finally, in Section \ref{sec:caus-struct-with-1} a study of the symmetry algebra of certain non-flat causal structures of split signature that do not induce a conformal structure on $M$ is given from which the proposition below follows. {\bf Proposition \ref{prop:submaximal-causal-split}} \begin{prop:submaximal-causal-split} \textit{ The submaximal causal structure of split signature that does not descend to a pseudo-conformal structure has 8 dimensional symmetry algebra and is locally equivalent to the locally isotrivially flat causal structure whose null cones are projectively equivalent to Cayley's cubic scroll.} \end{prop:submaximal-causal-split} Locally isotrivially flat causal structures, defined in \ref{def:isotrivially-flat}, are the causal analogue of locally Minkowskian Finsler spaces.